That-Guy-Jack/HP-ILO-Fan-Control/README.md

     rmmod hpilo

-    modprobe -r hpilo (on non root users you may need to add sudo to this command)
+    modprobe -r hpilo
     cd ilo_250

-    ./flash_ilo4 --direct (on non root users you may need to add sudo to this command) (also When Flashing the Fans may spin up to near 100% so be prepared)
+    ./flash_ilo4 --direct  (also When Flashing the Fans may spin up to near 100% so be prepared)

 4. Once the flash has completed shudown your system and unplug it.
 Make sure to Switch the ilo back out of maintainance mode.